 We arrive as unconditionally loving beings into a conditional world.
 As children we become conditioned into the emotional patterns within our family of origin.
-And no matter how emotionally whole our parents were, we all will feel unloved in some aspects of ourselves.
+And, no matter how emotionally whole our parents were, we will feel unloved in some aspects of ourselves.

-We conform to our surroundings so we can belong, yet there is an inherent quotient of emotional pain that we all need to bear for being human in a world that cannot unconditionally love us in all the ways we need.
+We conform to our surroundings so we can feel like we belong, yet there is an inherent quotient of emotional pain that we all need to bear for being human in a world that cannot unconditionally love us.

 An Emotional Birth

-Giving birth to my daughter 18 years ago was the first time I was willing to face and feel any kind of pain with full attentive awareness.
-Prior to that I was living my "conditioned life".
-I was being the person I was raised to be - dependent on the opinions of others, true to my family patterns, and unknown to myself.
-I did not know that my choice to have a natural birth would begin an emotional transformation that I could not have anticipated.
+Giving birth to my daughter 21 years ago was the first time I was willing to feel the intensity of pain with full attentive awareness.
+Prior to that I was living my "conditioned life," being the person I was raised to be.
+I was dependent on the opinions of others, true to my family patterns, and unknown to myself.
+I did not anticipate that my choice to have a natural birth would begin an emotional transformation.

 The poet Rumi writes:

 Every midwife knows